Ay Caramba!

 The Aguas Frescas including the Melón (canteloupe) drinks are made from a mix, and

-are quite disappointing.
+were disappointing.
 This is quite surprising from a restaurant that otherwise seems to specialize in

 recreating the food and atmosphere of the typical south of the border restaurant.